Skip to main content

 How is a credit score determined?

 Several factors contribute to your credit score.
-It starts with your credit history.
 Whether you’ve made on-time or late payments, the length of your credit history and your credit mix are all pieces of information that help determine your credit score.
 As your credit behavior shifts, it may impact your score.

-• Payment history: This factor represents 35 percent of your credit score.
+• Payment history: This factor represents a large portion of your credit score.
 This accounts for the consistency and timeliness of your bill payments over time.
-The time range the credit agency includes can be anywhere from one to seven years.

-• Credit utilization: Also known as amount owed, this segment accounts for 30 percent of a credit score.
-Credit utilization tallies the amount you owe compared to the credit you have available.
+• Credit utilization: Also known as amount owed, this segment accounts for a decent portion of a credit score.
+Credit utilization tallies the amount of credit you use compared to the credit you have available.

-These last two categories each count for ten percent of your credit score with the credit agency.
-But they’re quite different:
+These last two categories each count for a smaller percentage of your score:

 • Credit mix: Credit mix indicates the types of credit you have.
 These may include installment loans, credit cards or mortgages.
 It's not necessary to have all kinds of credit.
-But it may be beneficial for your score if you have more than one.
+But it may be beneficial for your score if you have more than one type.

 • New credit accounts: This includes the total number of new credit accounts and loans you’ve opened or applied for recently.